- Getting Started

 COGS = 'FactSales'[SalesAmount] * 'FactSales'[UnitPrice]

-This article provides an introduction to the common concepts of analytical expressions.
+Listed below is an introduction to the common concepts of Wyn analytical expressions.

 A model calculation for adding fields to the target table using analytical expressions.
 The expression must return a scalar value and is calculated for each row in the table.
 A calculated column is often used in arithmetic operations or string processing.